What is the Difference Between PhD and Doctorate?

 Yes, in many countries.
 Programs such as direct-entry, integrated, or fast-track PhDs combine master’s-level coursework with doctoral research, typically lasting 5–6 years full-time.

-Which degree should I choose, PhD or professional doctorate?
+Which degree should I choose between professional doctorate and PhD?

 It depends on your career goals.
 Choose a Ph.D. if you aim for an academic or research career.
 Choose a professional doctorate if you want to advance as a practitioner, executive, or industry leader in your professional field.